edthedev/ansible-midpoint/README.rst

 	git clone http://github.com:edthedev/ansible-midpoint.git
 	mkdir midpoint/sources

 2. Download Midpoint binaries into the sources directory.

-Ensure it is named `midpoint-2.2.1-dist.zip`, or update playbook.yml to match the new name.
+   Unzip the file to `sources/midpoint-2.2.1/`.
+   If necessary, update the `midpoint_war variable` in `playbook.yml`.

 3. ::